gauss-project/aurorafs-dashboard/README.md

 - Consult our [open issues](https://github.com/gauss-project/aurorafs-dashboard/issues) and take on one of them
 - Help our tests reach 100% coverage!
-- Join us in our [Discord chat](https://discord.com/invite/nDFnN6zScC) in the #develop-on-swarm channel if you have questions or want to give feedback
+- Join us in our [Discord chat](https://discord.com/invite/nDFnN6zScC) in the #technology channel if you have questions or want to give feedback

 ## License